Learning Hierarchical Interactions at Scale: A Convex Optimization Approach: Experiments

 {\bf Variable Selection:} We compare the False Discovery Rate (FDR) at different sparsity levels.
 We generate synthetic data with $n=100, p=200$, and $ \| \beta^{0} \|_0 = 10$ and report the FDR averaged over $100$ datasets, in Figure \ref{figure:FDR}.
 Under hierarchical truth, all the methods perform roughly similarly.
 However, under anti-hierarchy or main-only truth, our method can perform significantly better.

-{\bf Prediction Tasks:} We now compare the prediction performance of hierScale with competing methods on both synthetic and real datasets.
+{\bf Prediction Tasks:} We now compare the prediction performance of hierScale with the competing methods on both synthetic and real datasets.

 {\em Synthetic data}: We use the same dataset as for variable selection (above).
-We tune on a separate validation set and report the prediction MSE on the testing data (training, validation and test sets are of the same size).
-For hierNet and glinternet we tune over 50 parameter values.
+We tune on a separate validation set and report the prediction MSE on the testing data (training, validation, and test sets are of the same size).
+For hierNet and glinternet, we tune over 50 parameter values.
 For hierScale we use 50 $\lambda_1$-values and $\lambda_2 \in \{ \lambda_1, 2\lambda_1 \}$.
 For XGBoost we use 50 tree-sizes (between $20$ and $1000$) and learning rates $\in \{ 0.01, 0.1 \}$.
 Results across 20 runs (for Main Only Truth) are in Figure~\ref{fig:pred}: Our method shows significant improvements in prediction accuracy.
 The results for hierarchical and anti-hierarchical truth are in the supplementary, with results across methods being comparable.

-{\em Real data}: We consider the Riboflavin dataset ($p = 4088$, $n=71$)~\cite{buhlmann2014high} for predicting Vitamin $B_2$ production from gene expression levels.
+{\em Real data}: We consider the Riboflavin dataset ($p = 4088$, $n=71$)~\citep{buhlmann2014high} for predicting Vitamin $B_2$ production from gene expression levels.
 We train on $50$ randomly chosen samples and compute the test RMSE on the remaining $21$ samples.
-We repeat this training/testing procedure 30 times and report the average RMSE.
-We plot the RMSE versus the sparsity level in Figure \ref{fig:pred}. hierScale considers $\lambda_2 \in \{ \lambda_1, 10 \lambda_1, 100 \lambda_1 \}$ and for XGBoost, we vary learning rate $\in \{0.01, 0.1, 1\}$.
-Figure~\ref{fig:pred} reports results with the best MSE.
+To reduce the variability, we repeat this training/testing procedure 30 times and report the average RMSE.
+We plot the RMSE versus the sparsity level in Figure \ref{fig:pred}.
+For hierScale we vary $\lambda_2 \in \{ \lambda_1, 10 \lambda_1, 100 \lambda_1 \}$, and for XGBoost we vary the learning rate $\in \{0.01, 0.1, 1\}$.
+Figure~\ref{fig:pred} reports the best RMSE (across the different $\lambda_2$'s for hierScale the learning rates for XGBoost).
 We see that the SH methods (hierScale and glinternet) can be more effective than boosting at low/moderate sparsity levels (note $n=71$ is small), which is desirable for interpretable learning.
 On this dataset, hierScale shows marginal improvement over glinternet.
+We note that \citet{lim2015learning}'s experiments also indicate that SH methods can be more effective than boosted trees in terms of FDR.